 Stay tuned for details about our 2018 literary agents

 The Mayborn Literary Nonfiction Conference features two opportunities to meet our literary agents.
-Writers can attend Unveiling the Mystery, where they have the opportunity to ask general industry questions of a panel of professionals—agents who know the secret to success.
-Or, come for Close Encounters of the Literary Kind, one-on-one meetings with literary agents that allow writers to ask questions specific to their project and talk about what really matters—their books!
+Writers can attend Unveiling the Mystery, our opening Saturday morning session, where they have the opportunity to ask general industry questions of a panel of professionals—agents who know the secret to success.
+Or, conference attendees can register for a Close Encounter of the Literary Kind, which is a one-on-one meeting with a literary agent that allows writers to ask questions specific to their project and talk about what really matters—their books!

 Close Encounters of the Literary Kind

 This is a remarkable opportunity for you to meet one-on-one with one of our literary agents for fifteen minutes to discuss your book ideas.
-Since our inception 10 years ago, our literary agents have secured major publishing contracts for dozens.
+Since our inception, our literary agents have secured major publishing contracts for a number of our conference attendees.
 Whether your ideas have been rendered into a formal proposal or are in the conception stage, you’ll find these sessions valuable.
-If your idea is well formed, we recommend you bring a one page synopsis of your book proposal to the session.
-A second session may be purchased upon request to Jo Ann Livingston, our writing contest coordinator.
-Jo Ann arranges appointment times for all conferees.
+If your idea is well formed, we recommend you bring a one-page synopsis of your book proposal to the session.
+Additional sessions may be purchased upon request to Jo Ann Livingston, our writing contest coordinator, who arranges appointment times for all conferees.
 You can view her contact information below.